-This tutorial provides step by step instructions on how to generate a CSR code and install an SSL certificate on Synology NAS.
-By the end of this extensive article, you will also learn about Synology’s history, and discover the best place to buy an SSL Certificate for your Synology NAS appliance.
+This tutorial provides step by step instructions on how to install an SSL certificate on Synology NAS.
+By the end of this extensive article, you will also discover the best place to buy an SSL Certificate for your Synology NAS appliance.

 Generate a CSR code on Synology NAS